South Coast (KwaZulu-Natal): Hibiscus Coast

-The Lower South Coast, popularly known as the Hibiscus Coast, stretches along the southernmost coastline of KwaZulu-Natal from Hibberdene in the north to Port Edward in the south and Izingolweni in the west.
+The Hibiscus Coast, also known as the “Lower South Coast”, stretches along the southernmost coastline of KwaZulu-Natal between Hibberdene in the north, Port Edward in the south and Izingolweni in the west.

-The Hibiscus Coast is the ultimate economy booster of the South Coast due its location and is host to the region’s economic capital, Port Shepstone.
+The Hibiscus Coast is the ultimate economic booster of the South Coast due its location and is host to the region’s economic capital, Port Shepstone.
 It is known as the 'beach holiday mecca' of KwaZulu-Natal and is known for its 'unending' Hibiscus trees found along the coast.

 The following main towns/areas form part of the Hibiscus Coast: